X1Vi/Learn-Kanji/README.md

 # React + Vite

-You need nodejs LTS to run this.
+You need nodejs version v22.13.1 to run this.
 Install `nodejs` from https://nodejs.org/en/download

 Then `cd` into the root directory.